jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   - **request** means a written request made—
     (a) under this Part; and
     (b) by an employee to his or her employer to vary the employee's terms and conditions of employment relating to the employee's working arrangements
-  - **working arrangements** , in relation to an employee, means 1 or more of the following (a) hours of work:
+  - **working arrangements** , in relation to an employee, means 1 or more of the following:
+    (a) hours of work:
     (b) days of work:
     (c) place of work (for example, at home or at the employee's place of work).